-29. Tie-ins
+30. Tie-ins

-- Tie-in locations shall be approved by UES. - Thrust blocks shall be installed at either end of a tie-in point. - Taps shall be of similar material otherwise made of type 316 stainless steel plate with stainless steel ring flange, compatible with ANSI 125. - Taps shall be Romac stainless steel. - Flange gaskets shall be Styrene Butadiene Rubber (SBR). - Valve stems shall be brought up to one foot below the surface. - Gate valves for tapping surfaces shall conform to American Water Works Association (AWWA)-resilient gate valve, with a bronze stem, and be greasepacked in compliance with AWWA C504. - 30.
+- Tie-in locations shall be approved by UES. - Thrust blocks shall be installed at either end of a tie-in point. - Taps shall be of similar material otherwise made of type 316 stainless steel plate with stainless steel ring flange, compatible with ANSI 125. - Taps shall be Romac stainless steel. - Flange gaskets shall be Styrene Butadiene Rubber (SBR). - Valve stems shall be brought up to one foot below the surface. - Gate valves for tapping surfaces shall conform to American Water Works Association (AWWA)-resilient gate valve, with a bronze stem, and be greasepacked in compliance with AWWA C504. - 31.
 CN23-6: All internal parts on tapping machines, such as cutting heads, etc., will be disinfected in compliance with AWWA C601 and C900, prior to making any tap.
-The cutout must be provided to the Owner. - 31.
-The design professional will provide the hydraulic model to U&ES prior to interconnecting, demonstrating no adverse distribution impacts.
+The cutout must be provided to the Owner. - 32.
+The design professional will provide the hydraulic model to U&ES prior to interconnecting, demonstrating no adverse distribution impacts. - The following building chilled water pump and piping detail shall be used.